3scale-labs/perftest-toolkit/README.md

 * Injector: Source of HTTP traffic requests
 * Openshift Container Platform with 3scale installed
 * Upstream API: Also named as backend API, this is the final API service as an HTTP traffic endpoint.
-Optionally, for testing purposes, [deploy Upstream API](doc/deploy-upstream-api.md).
+Optionally, for testing purposes, [deploy Upstream API](deployment/doc/deploy-upstream-api.md).
 * Test Configurator (Buddhi): 3scale setup and traffic generation tool

 ![Test setup](deployment/doc/infrastructure.png "Infrastructure")

 ## Deploy injector

-Injector host’s hardware resources should not be performance tests bottleneck.
-Enough cpu, memory and network resources should be available.
+There are **two** ways of running your tests and the injector has to be configured accordingly.

+* [Test your own 3scale services](#test-your-3scale-services): The injector will be configured to use your 3scale products (a.k.a. services).

+* [Setup traffic profiles](#setup-traffic-profiles): Configure your performance tests to use synthetically generated traffic based on traffic models.

 **Requirements**: